Michele Sindona

 Michele Sindona ([miˈkɛːle sinˈdoːna]; 8 May 1920 – 22 March 1986) was an Italian banker and convicted felon.
-Known in banking circles as "The Shark", Sindona was a member of Propaganda Due (#0501), a secret lodge of Italian Freemasonry, and had clear connections to the Sicilian Mafia.
+Known in banking circles as "The Shark", Sindona was a banker for the Sicilian Mafia and the Vatican.
+Sindona was a member of the fascist Propaganda Due (#0501), a secret Masonic lodge of the Grand Orient of Italy.
 He was fatally poisoned in prison while serving a life sentence for the murder of lawyer Giorgio Ambrosoli.